shivanithakur6352-oss/employee-management-system/README.md

-Employee Managemnt System  use Python as Frontend and Oracaledb as backend
+Employee Managemnt System  used Python as Frontend and Oracaledb as backend